-These sweepstakes have very long odds of winning.
-For example, some of their creative presentations have odds of 50 million to one or more.
-But even though the odds of winning are as long as many lotteries, they have a big advantage over lotteries— you don't have to pay to enter so you basically have no risk.
+Now, you're not going to want to bet on actually winning; Reader's Digest sweepstakes have very long odds.
+Some of their creative presentations have odds of 50 million to one and more.
+But even though the odds of winning are as long as many lotteries, they have a big advantage over lotteries— you don't have to pay to enter so you have no risk.

 Aside from their million-dollar giveaways, Reader's Digest also offers other sweepstakes throughout the year, many of which have smaller prizes and better odds.

 Some people worry that Reader's Digest sweepstakes are scams because they don't know any winners.
-But with millions of entries into the million-dollar sweepstakes and only one big winner per giveaway, it's not surprising if none of your personal friends are winners, even if you and your friends have been entering for years.
+But with millions of entries into the big giveaways and only one big winner each, it's not surprising if none of your personal friends are winners, even if you and your friends have been entering for years.

 However, it's not hard to find out who's won recently; Reader's Digest's big winners are usually announced in the news, on YouTube, and/or on the RD.com website.